 - Offer deeply discounted rates

-- Offer a free month of services (no risk trial)
+- Do a free month of services (no risk trial)

-- Offer free services until they see results
+- Provide free services until they see results

 These are good ways to land some easy clients, get revenue flowing through and build a portfolio of clients that rave about your services.